 The following discussion and analysis of financial condition and results of operations should be read in conjunction with the Consolidated Financial Statements and related notes thereto included elsewhere in this report.
 This discussion contains forward-looking statements.
 Please see the "Cautionary Statement" and "Risk Factors" above for discussions of the uncertainties, risks and assumptions associated with these statements.
-Our fiscal year-end financial reporting periods are a 52- or 53-week year ending on the Saturday closest to December 31st.
-Fiscal 2012, 2011 and 2010 were 52-week years and ended on December 29, 2012, December 31, 2011 and January 1, 2011, respectively.
+Our fiscal year-end financial reporting periods are a 52-or 53-week year ending on the Saturday closest to December 31st.
+Fiscal 2013, 2012 and 2011were 52-week years and ended on December 28, 2013, December 29, 2012 and December 31, 2011, respectively.
+Fiscal 2014 will have 53 weeks with the extra week occurring in the fourth quarter of the year.